App Service on Azure Stack Hub update 7 release notes

 Updates to core service to improve reliability and error messaging enabling easier diagnosis of common issues.

-Updates to the following application frameworks and tools:
+Updates to the following app frameworks and tools:

 - ASP.NET Core 2.2.46